gemerden/statemachine/statemachine/docs/tutorial.md

 if __name__ == "__main__":
-    lightswitch = LightSwitch(initial="off")  # argument "initial" defines the initial state assert lightswitch.state == "off"         # the lightswitch is now in the "off" state
+    lightswitch = LightSwitch(initial="off")  # argument "initial" defines the initial state

-    lightswitch.state = "on"                  # you can explicitly set the state through the "state" property assert lightswitch.state == "on"

-    lightswitch.state = "off"
-    assert lightswitch.state == "off"

-    lightswitch.state = "off"                 # this will not raise an exception, although there is no transition from "off" to "off" assert lightswitch.state == "off"

-    try:
-        lightswitch.state = "nix"             # this will raise an exception; there is no state "nix" except TransitionError:
-        pass
-    assert lightswitch.state == "off"
 ```
 Notes:
 * The state machine itself is stateless; it does not keep any information about the stateful objects,